-- borrow books, and e-books free of charge;
+- borrow ten books, and three e-books free of charge;

 - borrow DVDs and CDs;

-- use the Internet and other computer services;
+- use the Internet and other computer services including scanning and printing;

 - request items from other library services;

-- use pay websites, for free, in the library and at home;
+- use subscription websites, for free, in the library and at home;

 - use other library services for study or reference.